 Be expressive and say what is on your mind.
 Use an emoji to add colour, fun, and extra meaning to your comments.
 Images can also help communicate effectively.

 Long comments can be hard to follow.
-If you must write a long comment, add a summary to the top.
+If you must write a long comment, divide it into paragraphs and add a summary to the top.

 If your comment is tangential to the discussion, start a new thread to avoid distraction from that topic.